SophieLiuYQ/HeterogeneousComputing/README.md

          divide the trading hours into 0: 8-10; 1: 10-12; 2: 12-14; 3: 14-16
          (actually for time > 14, I classify it as type 3, as it is used for predicting tomorrow 8-10) There is something inconsistent here, need to fix!!!
+Dec 14 - Xiao's task: cpu predict and update word weights are ok, it is correct because when we use old data to predict, the results correspond with stock price change.
+         The main point is that when we use new data to predict, how it performs.